jeffjkwok/algorithms/Concepts/dataStructures.md

 **In-Order Traversal:** This method of traversal means your go through the left, the current, then the right node.
 **Pre-Order Traversal:** This method visits the current before its children.
 **Post-Order Traversal:** The last traversal visits the current node last and its children first.

+### Binary Heaps (Min & Max Heaps)

+Max heaps are in descending order.
+A min-heap is a complete binary tree where each node is smaller than its children.
+Therefore the minimum element of the tree is the root node.
+There will be two key operations in a min-heap: **insert** and **extract_min**

+*insert*

+When inserting into a min-heal you always start by adding it to the bottom most right.
+After, you fix the tree by swapping the new element with the parent until the appropriate spot is found. *Runtime: O(log n)*

+*Extract Min*

+Finding the min of a min-heap is easy: its always at the top.
+The hard part is removing it.
+The strategy typically goes that we remove the minimum element and swap it with the last element in the tree.
+After bubble down and swap it with its children until the heap is fixed. *Runtime: O(log n)*